Even a Single Dose of CBD Resets Brain Function in Patients With Psychosis

 CBD works because it steers a wayward brain back toward neurotypical functioning, and away from psychosis.

 So why the reversal in long-held scientific understanding?
-It’s the result of new research from King’s College London, which finds something surprising (at least for those not paying attention.)
+It’s the result of new research from King’s College London.
+This research finds something surprising (at least for those not paying attention.)
 Cannabis has two potent active ingredients: cannabidiol (CBD) and tetrahydrocannabinol (THC).
 The latter causes the “high” users feel – but can also be the cause of paranoia in some patients.
 The former ingredient, CBD, has a number of functions but among them is the ability to reign in (or lessen the potency) of THC.

-As it turns out, the same properties that allow CBD to reduce the negative effects of THC have a similar effect on bad influences in the human mind.
+As it turns out, the same properties allowing CBD to reduce the negative effects of THC have a similar effect on bad influences in the human mind.
 Put another way, it’s similar to Viagra.
 The little blue pill was developed as a way to lower blood pressure, but clinical tests revealed the surprising side effect for male users and the rest is history.
 While many researchers focused on the possibility that THC could play a role in developing or spurring on psychosis, they didn’t realize a different effect of cannabis could work to improve brain function.

 The King’s College study went like this: Researchers recruited a group of young Brits, some of whom reported experiencing psychotic symptoms.
 They gave half the group a single dose of CBD while the others received a sugar pill.
 Then, they scanned their brains.